Mary Archer: Career

-In 1994 Lady Archer was a non-executive director of Anglia Television at a time when it was the target of a takeover bid.
+In 1994, she was a non-executive director of Anglia Television at a time when it was the target of a takeover bid.
 Following reports from the London Stock Exchange, the Department of Trade and Industry appointed inspectors on 8 February 1994 to investigate possible insider trading contraventions by certain individuals, including her husband.
 No charges were brought.
 Between 1991 and 1999 she sat on the Council of the Cheltenham Ladies' College.

 Archer chaired Cambridge University Hospitals NHS Foundation Trust (incorporating Addenbrooke's and the Rosie Hospitals) for 10 years until 2012, having previously been a non-executive director (1993–99), and vice-chair (1999–2002) of Addenbrooke's Hospital NHS Trust.
 Between 2005 and 2008, she led a pioneer NHS-funded initiative to create patient decision aids for patients with localised prostate cancer (or BPH).
 In 2007 she was awarded the Eva Philbin Award of the Institute of Chemistry of Ireland.
 She was founder director of Cambridge University Health Partners 2009–12, and was deputy chair of ACT (Addenbrooke's Charitable Trust) from 1997 to 2015.
-She is currently leading a group to create an online PDA and information/advice for bladder cancer patients in Addenbrooke's Hospital, and across the Anglia Cancer Network.
+In 2015, she led a group to create an online PDA and information/advice for bladder cancer patients in Addenbrooke's Hospital, and across the Anglia Cancer Network.

-A Trustee of the Science Museum Group from 1990 to 2000, then Chairman from 2015, on 24 February 2020 Archer was installed as Chancellor of the University of Buckingham.

-Lady Archer serves as Chairman of the Salters' Institute, and in 2024 was appointed Chairman of the Royal Parks Board.
+A Trustee of the Science Museum Group from 1990 to 2000, then Chairman from 2015, on 24 February 2020, Archer was installed as Chancellor of the University of Buckingham.
+She serves as Chairman of the Salters' Institute, and in 2024 was appointed Chairman of the Royal Parks Board.